CI-TRACS/Data-Movement-dissemination-and-archiving/_episodes/05-tcp.md

 ---
-title: "Ep5"
+title: "Transmission Control Protocol (TCP)"
-teaching: 1
+teaching: 10
-exercises: 1
+exercises: 0
 question:
 -
 objectives:
 -
----
-# Transferring Data from and to Mana Using Globus Connect Personal
-### Using Rclone
 ---

 # Why TCP Acts As It Does